‘Judge Dredd’ is a Retro Board Game From a Very Familiar Workshop

-When getting started, most game companies will churn out a few meh to decent games before they really hit it out of the park and make a name for themselves.
+Most companies make a few decent games before they really hit it out of the park.
 The Judge Dredd board game is definitely one such game.

-Which brings us to today’s topic: Judge Dredd.
+Judge Dredd.
+What a guy.
 He’s had multiple board games, card games, roleplaying games, and the like.
 Today we’re looking at the 1982 board game simply titled Judge Dredd.
 The art on the box perfectly summarizes the oddity of the classic comic with a perfectly crafted scowl that only comes from years of practice.

 …hmm?
 What’s that say at the bottom there?
 It’s kinda hard to read.